sublayerapp/sublayer_documentation/docs/quick_start.md

 * Create some [Actions]({% link docs/concepts/actions.md %}) to do something with whatever you've generated.
 * Browse some [Examples]({% link docs/guides/index.md %}) to learn how to use the Sublayer gem in different types of projects.
+* Create a [Github Action]({% link docs/guides/build-a-github-action.md %}) with a Sublayer Agent to automate your workflows.
 * [Join our Discord](https://discord.gg/TvgHDNEGWa) to chat with us, for support, and to keep up with the latest updates.